Queen Mary Futures

 - Have achieved, or be predicted to achieve, the required GCSE grades (a minimum of 5A* - C or 4 – 9 grades, with a C/4 in English and Maths)

-- Be on target to achieve a minimum of BBB at A-level, or equivalent
+- Be on target to achieve a minimum of BBB at A level, 30 points in IB (inc. 5,5,5 in three HL quals), DDM in BTEC Extended Diploma, or equivalent

 In addition to the above, you must meet at least one of the following criteria: